grooviter/underdog/docs/guide/docs/ml/tutorial.md

 If you’re new to regression, here are some take-aways from the output:

-- The R-squared of .88 can be interpreted to mean that roughly 88% of the variance in Wins can be explained by the Run Difference variable.
+- The R-squared of .88 can be interpreted to mean that **roughly 88% of the variance in Wins can be explained by the Run Difference variable**.
 The rest is determined by some combination of other variables and pure chance.
-- The estimate for the Intercept is the average wins independent of Run Difference.
+- **The estimate for the Intercept is the average wins independent of Run Difference**.
 In baseball, we have a 162 game season so we expect this value to be about 81, as it is.
-- The estimate for the RD variable of .1, suggests that an increase of 10 in Run Difference, should produce about 1 additional win over the course of the season.
+- The estimate for the RD variable of .1, suggests that **an increase of 10 in Run Difference, should produce about 1 additional win over the course of the season**.

 Of course, this model is not simply descriptive.
 We can use it to make predictions.
 In the code below, we predict how many games we will win if we score 135 more runs than our opponents.
 To do this, we pass an array of doubles, one for each explanatory variable in our model, to the predict() method.
 In this case, there’s just one variable: run difference.